Volunteer in Australia

 Helping humanitarian efforts working with displaced people and refugees in Australia is very rewarding.
 Australia is home to many children and people who have asylum from warn torn nations around the world, help is needed to give these people an easier assimilation into their new culture.

-The driest place on Earth has it’s fair share of biodiversity, no region more so than in its southwest corner.
+Australia is the driest place on earth and has it’s fair share of biodiversity, no region more so than in its southwest corner.
 Home to more than 6,000 species of native plants and 100 mammals, birds, and reptiles, their lives are being threatened due to land clearing.
 To give you an idea, more than 90% of all eucalyptus woodlands has been demolished throughout this region.
 If you want to see some of this vast island continent and lend a hand at the same time, you can work with projects in wildlife research, park maintenance and construction and recovery after natural disasters such as forest fires.

 Work as a conservation volunteer on lasting environmental and wildlife projects in Australia.
 You will usually get to work in research teams with the aim of protecting and preserving Australia's famous wilderness.
 You can visit the Great Barrier Reef which is highly recommended, there are lots of projects helping eco systems and coral reefs in this region.
 On our website you can find placements where you can provide much-needed help to remote communities.
 You might be able to work with wildlife and cattle, help make trails, fix fences, plant new farm vegetation / trees or work on research projects which will hopefully help in the future.